The illusion of acceleration in the retarded Lienard-Wiechert electromagnetic field: Concluding remarks

 The remarkable fact about our electrodynamic four-force (\ref{total_invariant_4F}) is that it does not depend on the acceleration of the source particle.
 However, the classical expression of the four-force \cite{GaleriuHYP} shows an explicit dependence on the retarded four-acceleration of the source particle.
 How can we reconcile these results?
-We have to remember that the classical calculation is based on the retarded Li\'{e}nard-Wiechert four-potential.
-For a source particle at rest, in uniform motion, or in hyperbolic motion, the advanced four-potential is equal to the retarded four-potential.
-By assuming that the higher derivatives of the retarded position four-vector of the source particle (the derivative of the four-acceleration, etc.) make no contribution to the retarded Li\'{e}nard-Wiechert electromagnetic field tensor, we are able to replace the advanced part of the electrodynamic four-potential with the corresponding retarded part.
-In a subsequent step of the calculation the four-acceleration of the retarded source particle shows up when the electromagnetic field tensor is calculated from the retarded four-potential.
-What would we have to do if the higher derivatives of the retarded position four-vector could not be ignored?
-In such a situation we could write the advanced position four-vector and the advanced four-velocity of the source particle in (\ref{total_invariant_4F}) as Taylor series expansions around the retarded position four-vector of the source particle, thus bringing into the expression of the four-force not only the retarded four-acceleration of the source particle, but also the higher derivatives.
+We have to remember that the classical calculation is based on the retarded Li\'{e}nard-Wiechert electromagnetic four-potential.
+For a source particle at rest, or in uniform motion, or in hyperbolic motion, the advanced four-potential is equal to the retarded four-potential.
+By assuming that the higher derivatives of the retarded position four-vector of the source particle (the derivative of the four-acceleration, etc.) make no contribution to the electrodynamic four-force, we are able to replace the advanced part of the electrodynamic four-potential with the corresponding retarded part.
+This is equivalent to the writing of the advanced position four-vector and of the advanced four-velocity of the source particle in the electrodynamic four-force as truncated Taylor series expansions around the retarded position four-vector of the source particle.
+What would we have to do if the higher derivatives of the retarded position four-vector of the source particle could not be ignored?
+In such a situation we would have to keep more terms in the Taylor series expansions of the advanced position four-vector and of the advanced four-velocity of the source particle around the retarded position four-vector of the source particle, thus bringing into the expression of the electrodynamic four-force not only the retarded four-acceleration of the source particle, but also the higher derivatives.
 These extra terms, however, have negligible contributions in all practical experimental situations investigated in classical electrodynamics.